Ikrom27/Firefox/README.md

      _Required!
 In the tabbar, you must move the "new tab" icon to the Navbar_

+### Locate and open your profile folder ###

+Again go to about:config and search layout.css.backdrop-filter.enabled and switch it to true

 # Recomendations #

    * This is [StartPage](https://addons.mozilla.org/ru/firefox/addon/infinity-new-tab-pro-firefox/?utm_source=addons.mozilla.org&utm_medium=referral&utm_content=search) wich i use